-Contact: Dr. Joe Roberts
+Contact: Dr. Mike Gotcher

 Mission: The Professional Studies Program is committed to serving and providing traditional and non-traditional students with high quality educational experience utilizing technology through hybrid and online delivery systems in response to changing needs of the diverse population within TTU's service area and beyond as they enhance their professional skills for upward mobility in their respective fields.
-This graduate professional degree consists of 33 hours of interdisciplinary coursework and is available in six concentrations:
+This graduate professional degree consists of 30 hours of interdisciplinary coursework and is available in eight concentrations:

-- Healthcare Administration prepares individuals for the vital role of enhancing the quality of care, reducing health care costs and addressing health care issues.
-The program focuses on administration, leadership, finance, informatics, and research in the various components of health care delivery systems. - Human Resources Leadership prepares individuals for a leadership role in the area of human resources with the knowledge necessary to invest in human capital through strategic human resource leadership, oversee compensation, benefits and improve employee relations. - Strategic Leadership prepares individuals to lead in today's rapidly changing professional environment.
+- Corporate Communication prepares students for a career in which effective communication is vital to an organization's success, especially now as companies rely more on technology to interact with various individuals and groups both inside and outside the organization. - Healthcare Administration prepares individuals for the vital role of enhancing the quality of care, reducing health care costs and addressing health care issues.
+The program focuses on administration, leadership, finance, informatics, and research in the various components of health care delivery systems. - Human Resources Leadership prepares individuals for a leadership role in the area of human resources with the knowledge necessary to invest in human capital through strategic human resource leadership, oversee compensation, benefits and improve employee relations. - Media and Strategic Communication prepares students for a leadership role in planning communication strategy, designing messages, and developing media content to help inform the public and build relationships between organizations and a variety of audiences, both inside and outside the organization.
+This includes creating advertising or marketing messages to promote a company's products or services, creating public relations messages to enhance the organization's image or brand, and creating messages to support productive relationships with employees, consumers, community members, constituents, investors, and the media, - Strategic Leadership prepares individuals to lead in today's rapidly changing professional environment.
 The interdisciplinary approach focuses on leadership, communication, strategic planning and assessment, organizational systems and research/data analysis. - Training and Development prepares individuals for the growing field of workplace learning and performance.
 Build on theoretical and practical knowledge, including organizational needs analysis, planning, instructional design and evaluation. - Public Safety is designed to provide the public safety professional with leadership and strategic management tools to lead and serve in one of the nation's growing professions.
-The focus of the program is to provide these professionals with the opportunity to develop important skills in risk assessment and disaster preparations, crisis response, public safety leadership, research and administration in the various components of law enforcement, homeland security, emergency management, and other public service systems that include local, state, and federal agencies. - Teaching English to Speakers of Other Languages (TESOL) offers a Certificate and concentration that are designed to meet an ongoing demand for both initial preparation and continuing education for individuals who plan to teach or are currently teaching English as a second/foreign language in various educational settings.
+The focus of the program is to provide these professionals with the opportunity to develop important skills in risk assessment and disaster preparations, crisis response, public safety leadership, research and administration in the various components of law enforcement, homeland security, emergency management, and other public service systems that include local, state, and federal agencies.

+• Teaching English to Speakers of Other Languages (TESOL) offers a Certificate and concentration that are designed to meet an ongoing demand for both initial preparation and continuing education for individuals who plan to teach or are currently teaching English as a second/foreign language in various educational settings.
 This includes students with strong English-speaking backgrounds who desire to teach English as a second/foreign language to adults in the United States or abroad or to traditional students in another country.
 This program would also meet the needs of non-native teachers of English in other countries looking to receive additional English language and pedagogical training from an American university.
 This program is not for students seeking an ESL endorsement for teaching in U.S public schools.